Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - Only when your module is about to be approved and merged, you should add `CustomModelData` id's.
 - Contact the collaborators of [GM4 Resources](https://github.com/Gamemode4Dev/GM4_Resources) to make sure the correct id's are allocated.
 Create an issue or pull request there so the correct translation keys are added.

-### Testing and submitting your module
+### Submitting your module
-While testing your module, you need to make sure that the `base` datapack, which you can find in this repository, is included in your world's `datapacks` folder.

-If your module requires a library, e.g. `gm4_forceload`, be sure to include `gm4_forceload` as a library in your module's pack.mcmeta so that the website packages the appropriate files.
-An example of the libraries syntax can be see in the 1.18 Zauber Cauldrons pack.mcmeta.

-Make sure to credit all relevant people in `pack.mcmeta`.
+Make sure to credit all relevant people in `beet.yaml`.
 Most modules credit the creator (`Creator`), updaters (`Updated by`) and the icon designer (`Icon Design`), however, you may add credits for any work relevant to the module.
 Each credits section consists of an array of strings, which hold the names of the contributors.
 To add a link to your social media site of choice add an entry to `contributors.json`.

 To send us your finished module for testing and approval, simply submit a pull request and leave a comment if you have additional notes.

-### Updating a module on the repo
-If you've spotted a bug in a module or have a performance improvement you wish to make, create a branch of the repo similar to the process outlined in the section above and make your changes.
-Once you have edited the module files, create a pull request and leave a detailed note on why you have made your changes.